-Appalachian Electric Cooperative is a Certified:
+Appalachian Electric Cooperative is proud to be a certified Tree Line USA utility.

 Tree Planting and Care guidelines:

 Lateral, or natural trimming is the method used by line crews in most utilities, including AEC and its contracted crews.
 The name “lateral” is derived from the method of cutting branches back to natural strong points on the tree, such as the juncture of the trunk and major limbs.

 The old method of tree topping or “rounding over” is no longer recommended by horticulturists and other professionals in the field.
 This action led to decay, disease, insects, fungi, and threatened the life of the tree.
 Although consumers often prefer this practice, because it seems more visually appealing; This method of pruning actually weakens the tree, making it more likely to break during wind, ice, and snow storms.
 The old method also meant that trimming would have to occur more often and this resulted in more cost.
 All AEC contract crews use the lateral pruning methods, recommended by the Arbor Day Foundation.
 Lateral pruning is healthier for the tree because it helps ensure that the tree’s natural defenses can seal the pruning cut and prevent the spread of disease or decay.
 Cutting a branch in the middle of its length – and not back lateral – means the risk of disease and insect infestation will increase.
 With lateral trimming, cuts are made to the nearest lateral branch.
 Re-growth occurs; however, lateral pruning promotes branches to grow away from energized lines and sprouting of new limbs into power lines is avoided.
 Sometimes branches need to be cut back beyond minimum clearance requirements to reach a lateral limb and protect the health of the tree.